 Broken brackets are the most common problem that we face.
 This is not a true emergency, but it shouldn’t be ignored.
 A quick call to our office can get you scheduled for an appointment to rebond the bracket to your tooth.
 If the bracket falls off completely, be sure to save it and bring it with you.
 If it is still on the wire, but detached from the tooth, you can use some orthodontic wax to secure it back in place until we can rebond it.

 To avoid breaking your brackets, we advise all of our patients to monitor their eating habits.
-That means avoiding foods that are too hard, crunchy, chewy or sticky.
+That means avoiding foods that are too hard, crunchy, chewy, or sticky.

 Poking wires tend to occur in the back of the mouth where the wire can sometimes slide out of the last bracket.
-This tends to happen more in the beginning of treatment because we use the most flexible thin wires at this point, which means they could be bent out of place during chewing.
+This tends to happen more at the beginning of treatment because we use the most flexible thin wires at this point, which means they could be bent out of place during chewing.
 Be sure you adhere to a braces-friendly diet to help prevent this.
 Schedule an appointment as soon as possible so we can fix it.
 In some cases, if the wire is irritating, we may recommend clipping it at home with sanitized nail clippers.

 Poking or irritating wires can occasionally happen during the course of your treatment.
-Orthodontic wax can be used over the offending area to provide comfort.
+Westport Orthodontic wax can be used over the offending area to provide comfort.

 Palatal expanders that won’t turn is a common issue we see.
 This is almost always due to the previous turn not being fully complete.
 Before attempting a new turn, be sure the previous turn was fully completed.
 You can tell if this is the case because the expander key will fit all the way in the back.
 In a turn that was completed, the expander key will be in the front.
 If this continues to be an issue, we recommend scheduling an appointment so we can finish the last turn and demonstrate how to properly turn the key for each expansion turn.

 Lost retainers are another common issue we address.
 Retainers are crucial to ensuring your orthodontic result once your braces are removed.
-It is important that you call us as soona s possible so we can prevent any undesired tooth movement or misalignment.
+It is important that you call us as soon s possible so we can prevent any undesired tooth movement or misalignment.
 At Westwalk Orthodontic Group, we know that accidents can happen so we are proud to offer a Retainers for Life program.
 For a small co-pay, our patients can receive four replacement retainers a year for life.

 Please follow these care instructions to prevent damaging or losing your retainer: